Annual statistics for the High Court 30 June 2021

 The number of criminal appeals on hand (awaiting hearing or judgment) was 216, an increase of 7 cases (3%) compared to 209 criminal appeals at the same time last year [5].

-[1] Other cases include cases transferred to the High Court under s 70 of the Criminal Procedure Act 2011 and under s 86D of the Sentencing Act 2002 (3rd strike cases).
+[1] Other cases include cases transferred to the High Court under s 70 of the Criminal Procedure Act 2011 and under s 86D of the Sentencing Act 2002 (3rd strike cases - In effect at time).

 [2] Reactivated cases are cases that have had a re-trial directed by the Court of Appeal or Supreme Court.
 Re-trials directed refers to cases where a trial had a hung jury or were aborted and the High Court has directed a new trial.